reapp/reapp/README.md

 *reapp is just launching in alpha.
 These docs are far from complete and subject to change!*

+### What is it?

+Reapp isn't a framework, it's just a collection of packages that work well together.
+On top of that, it's a CLI that does exactly three things:

+- `reapp new`: Creates a new app for you
+- `reapp run`: Runs a [reapp-structured](#structure) app
+- `reapp build`: Builds a reapp-structured app into ./build

+We have another section explaining more of the high level thought behind Reapp, you can [skip to it now](#why) if you'd like.

 ### Installation

 Installation is done through npm, though you can pick and choose any pieces you'd like